Critical Care Track

-The academic year starts with three weeks of daily didactics in critical care topics, which then transitions into a weekly multidisciplinary lecture series to provide fellows with a solid foundation of critical care knowledge.
+The academic year starts with three weeks of daily didactics in core critical care topics, which then transitions into a weekly multidisciplinary lecture series to provide fellows with a solid foundation of critical care knowledge.
 Additionally, multidisciplinary critical care M&M occurs once per month, which brings together critical care providers from all disciplines.
-During monthly afternoon conferences, fellows present critical care topics and relevant journal articles to the anesthesiology critical care faculty and their fellow trainees.
-There is an annual transthoracic echocardiography "boot camp" at the beginning of the academic year with both didactic and practical learning on models.
-Our faculty are proficient in bedside transthoracic echocardiography and ultrasound in the ICU and this hands-on learning is an integral part of the ICU rotations as well.
-Trainees also participate in multiple half-day critical care simulation sessions in our state-of-the-art simulation center.
+During monthly afternoon conferences, fellows present critical care topics and relevant journal articles to the anesthesiology critical care faculty, fellows and OSP residents.
+Fellows also participate in multiple half-day critical care simulation sessions in our state-of-the-art simulation center.

 The Oregon Scholars Program is an innovative and exciting way for an anesthesiology resident to become simultaneously confident and proficient in providing both intraoperative and post-operative care to critically ill patients.
 As anesthesiologists, we have a unique knowledge of the physiologic and pathophysiologic changes that occur in surgical patients, which makes us well-equipped to provide post-operative critical care.
 Also, familiarity with the challenges of ICU management in a broad range of surgical patients allows us to plan for the post-operative course while taking care of patients in the operating room.
 Each complement and enhances the other, so that senior fellows are able to maintain their intraoperative skills while also enriching their critical care practice.

 Living and Training in Portland